 WHAT CONSTITUTES A BLIGHTED PROPERTY?

-- Any property which is declared a public nuisance;
+- Any property which is regarded as a public nuisance at common law or has been declared a public nuisance by the municipality;

 - Any premises which is considered an attractive nuisance to children;

-- Any dwelling unfit for human habitation as designated by the Department responsible for enforcement of codes in the municipality;
+- Any dwelling which has been designated as unfit for human habitation by the department responsible for enforcement of codes in the municipality;

 - Any property which is a fire hazard or otherwise dangerous to the safety of persons or property;